avinashmx7/Fedora-Guides/README.md

 sudo install gnome-tweaks
 ```
 ---
+### Notice: There are some bugs in RabbitSVN it's recommended to use the svn from terminal.
 ### Rabbit SVN for nautilus (Files) GNOME
 1) Install RabbitSVN with dependencies
 2) Relocate RabbitVCS.py to enable menu options in nautilus.